morphy76/g-fe-server/README.md

 This is shown in the _example_ HTTP handlers where, through the `ContextualizedApi` function, a _repository-enriched_ handler function is bound to the item router.

-MongoDB is connected using the official library (`go.mongodb.org/mongo-driver`) and participate (synchronously so far) to the helth probe.
+MongoDB is connected using the official library (`go.mongodb.org/mongo-driver`) and participate (synchronously so far) to the helth probe. -->

 ### React application

+TODO

 #### Webpack